 - How to Detect Data Stored in Third-Party Applications: Who did the user communicate with using a smartphone and why are these activities sometimes hidden?

-- How to Detect Malware: How to detect smartphones compromised by malware using forensics methods
+- How to Detect Malware: Detect smartphones compromised by malware using forensics methods.

 - Recovering deleted information from smartphones